jasnnh/SimpleMSDOSDDOS/Readme.md

 Usually to combat against DDOS a server can increase or decrease their server resources, identify what is normal traffic and what isn't or even deploy firewall rules to prevent further attacks.

+a more complex way and in code would be to code a client to connect to an IP address (server) and port and constantly send data and then upscale the client amount to take up all the server's resources which i will later provide a more complex example of.